Earn your public adjuster license and help policyholders with their claims

 As a public insurance adjuster, you can

-Assist with a wide variety of property claims, including home, auto and commercial.
+Assist with a wide variety of property claims, including home, flood, and commercial.

 Advocate on behalf of individual policyholders and become a trusted expert.

 Work in a dynamic career that offers a lot of variety.
 You’ll be in the field a lot.

 Apply skills that you’ve picked up in other careers, such as construction.

 How do I get my adjuster license in texas?

 Insurance adjuster licensing requirements differ a bit from state to state.
 In Texas, you’ll need to complete several steps before you’re eligible for your license.
 Those steps include:

 - Prelicensing education – Texas does not require insurance prelicensing classes before taking the exam, so this technically isn’t required.
 However, the public adjuster test is designed to be difficult, so prelicensing courses are highly recommended.